clindo/TKPraktikum/PythonScripts/README.md

-This project is for automating the video conversion and uploading it to a moodle server.
+This project is for automating the video conversion .